Select Page

 A failure to diagnose often happens because A&E practitioners fail to carry out the right medical investigations.
 This can relate to a lack of physical examinations, which means a complete picture of the patient’s symptoms is not obtained.
 Or, it might mean a lack of diagnostic tests, such as x-rays, an MRI scan and blood tests.
 Medical practitioners may also fail to ask a patient about their medical history, meaning key warning signs are missed.

 Without the right investigations, medical practitioners will not be in possession of all the facts, making it difficult to reach a correct diagnosis.
-Sometimes this happens because the A&E department is overcrowded – which it often is.
+Sometimes this happens because the Accident and emergency department is overcrowded – which it often is.
 However, it does not matter how busy the hospital is; every patient deserves to receive a proper standard of care.

 Failure to interpret the test results/symptoms